schklom/Mirror-workflows/readme.md

 - with docker: set the variables in your docker service / docker-compose.yml
 - without docker: copy .env.sample to .env and edit that file

+ENV vars set in docker-compose.yaml override vars in the .env file.

 Config options: